-The Office of Civil Rights

-District of Columbia Office

-U.S. Department of Education

-400 Maryland Ave SW

-Washington, DC 20202-1475
+The Office of Civil Rights District of Columbia Office U.S. Department of Education 400 Maryland Ave SW Washington, DC 20202-1475 Telephone: 202.453.6020 Fax: 202.453.6021 OCR.DC@ed.gov.

-Telephone: 202-453-6020

-Fax: 202-453-6021

-OCR.DC@ed.gov.

-Methodist University does not discriminate based on age, race, gender, national or ethnic origin, religion, sexual orientation or disabilities in its programs and activities.
+Methodist University does not discriminate on the basis of age, race, gender, national or ethnic origin, religion, sexual orientation or disabilities in its programs and activities.